shivg90/myflix-app/README.md

 - Allow users to remove a movie from their list of favorites
 - Allow existing users to deregister

+## Getting Started
 ## 🚀 Tech Stack
 - Node.js
 - Express
 - MongoDB

+## Development Environment

+- Clone this repository from GitHub
+- Install node.js and mongoDB
+- Run npm install
+- Run npm start to connect to localhost server (default: 8080)
+- API endpoints can be tested using Postman

 ## Dependencies
 - body-parser